American Wrestling Association: Pro Wrestling USA (1984–1986)

 Despite this talent raid, the AWA went on to have another successful year in 1984, mainly because of the arrival of The Road Warriors and an angle uniting longtime heel Jerry Blackwell with Greg and feuding with former manager Sheik Adnan El-Kaissey.
 Although aging, most of the AWA's longtime core talent still remained.
 Stars like Bockwinkel, Ray "The Crippler" Stevens, The Crusher, Dick the Bruiser, Baron von Raschke, Mad Dog Vachon, and Larry Hennig were all still active at this time despite all being in their 40s or 50s.

 In response to McMahon's expansion, the AWA forged an alliance with several NWA promoters, including Jim Crockett Promotions, Mid-South Wrestling, Pacific Northwest Wrestling, World Class Championship Wrestling, and the Continental Wrestling Association.
 This new promotion was known as Pro Wrestling USA and came about in an attempt to establish a national presence to compete against the WWF.
 The AWA was also able to sign top wrestlers like Sgt.
 Slaughter and Bob Backlund.
 By 1985, however, the AWA began to lose audiences, as the WWF was gaining wrestling superiority due to the success of WrestleMania I. Later in the year, as this struggle against the WWF progressed, Karbo also sold all his stock to Gagne as well.
 In September 1985, Pro Wrestling USA would respond to McMahon's rising success by promoting the first SuperClash.
 Despite this success, the Pro Wrestling USA collaboration did not last, as Gagne accused David Crockett of trying to sign away AWA talent over to the NWA backstage at numerous Pro Wrestling USA shows.

 The AWA released an AWA Remco Action Figure line with the toy company Remco and a series of 30 minute videos entitled "Wrestling Classics", primarily featuring wrestlers such as Sgt.
-Slaughter, the Road Warriors, Jimmy Garvin and Steve Regal, and World Champion Martel.
+Slaughter, the Road Warriors, Jimmy Garvin and Steve Regal, and World Champion Rick Martel.